Attendees and apologies

 - Mr Sean Gallimore, BMA

-- Dr Simon Edgar, Director of Medical Education (dial in)
+- Dr Simon Edgar, Director of Medical Education

 - Dr John Colvin, Professional Adviser and Senior Medical Officer

 - Dr Katie Ritchie, Clinical Leadership Fellow

 - Professor Derek Bell, Scottish Academy of Medical Royal Colleges

 - Dr Jane Burns, MSG Management Steering Group

 Items and actions

 The Chair welcomed everyone, introductions and apologies were made.
 The group acknowledged Jane Burns contributions and sent her best wishes.